 For more details on using an Instant Pot, you can read my Instant Pot Short Ribs recipe.

-Celebrate St. Patrick’s Day with these Irish Classics!
+More St. Patrick’s Day Irish Classics!

 Irish Stew – a wonderfully flavorful and comforting dish made with lamb, onion, carrots, potatoes, and stout.